nrkno/Quibble/README.md

 Quibble makes the following assumptions:
 * Order of items matters for arrays.
 * Order of properties does not matter for objects.
+* Different ways of writing the same number do not matter.